 Assessing the Committees’ Performance

 Self-evaluations of the Committees are conducted annually.
 The Committees review the results of their evaluations with the Board and identify meaningful steps to enhance their performance.

 Formal Evaluation of the Chief Executive Officer

 The Personnel and Organization Committee consists entirely of independent directors.
-One of its principal responsibilities, together with the other independent directors of the Board, is to evaluate the CEO’s performance against established goals and objectives and make recommendations to the Board regarding the CEO’s compensation based on this evaluation.
+One of its principal responsibilities, together with the independent Lead Director and supported by the other independent directors of the Board, is to evaluate the CEO’s performance against established goals and objectives and make recommendations to the Board regarding the CEO’s compensation based on this evaluation.

-At least once each year, the Personnel and Organization Committee conducts a formal review of CEO and senior management succession planning.
-On an ongoing basis, the Personnel and Organization Committee consults with the CEO and advises the Board of Directors with respect to senior management succession planning, discussing potential successors to key executives and examining backgrounds, capabilities and appropriate developmental assignments.
+At least once each year, the Personnel and Organization Committee, together with the independent Lead Director, conducts a formal review of CEO and senior management succession planning.
+On an ongoing basis, the Personnel and Organization Committee and the independent Lead Director consult with the CEO and advise the Board of Directors with respect to senior management succession planning, discussing potential successors to key executives and examining backgrounds, capabilities and appropriate developmental assignments.